A global Torelli theorem for singular symplectic varieties

 The proof of Proposition \ref{nakajima} gives explicit models for every relative Picard rank one \Kthreen-type contraction among compactified Jacobians of linear systems on $K3$ surfaces.
 Knutsen, Lelli-Chiesa, and Mongardi \cite{KLCM} have also used compactified Jacobians to construct contractible ruled subvarieties of \Kthreen-type manifolds, and analyze the geometry more closely.
 Models for such contractions have further been treated by Hassett--Tschinkel \cite{HT15}, where it is shown that every wall $\hyplat$ can be realized on the Hilbert scheme of points for a projective $K3$ surface of Picard rank one.
-Note that we have the following simple consequence of Corollary \ref{cor mon det}: